htcondor/htcondor/docs/man-pages/condor_q.rst

 machine basis for each machine in the pool.
-The reasons can vary among failed constraints, insufficient priority, resource owner preferences and prevention of preemption by the ``PREEMPTION_REQUIREMENTS`` expression.
-If the analyze option **-verbose** is specified along with the **-analyze** option, the reason for failure is displayed on a per machine basis. **-better-analyze** differs from **-analyze** in that it will do matchmaking analysis on jobs even if they are currently running, or if the reason they are not running is not due to matchmaking.
-**-better-analyze** also produces more thorough analysis of complex Requirements and shows the values of relevant job ClassAd attributes.
+The reasons can vary among failed constraints, insufficient priority, resource owner preferences and prevention of preemption by the ``PREEMPTION_REQUIREMENTS`` :index:`PREEMPTION_REQUIREMENTS<single: PREEMPTION_REQUIREMENTS>` expression.
+If the analyze option **-verbose** is specified along with the **-analyze** option, the reason for failure is displayed on a per machine basis. **-better-analyze** differs from **-analyze** in that it will do matchmaking analysis on jobs even if they are currently running, or if the reason they are not running is not due to matchmaking. **-better-analyze** also produces more thorough analysis of complex Requirements and shows the values of relevant job ClassAd attributes.
 When only a single machine is being analyzed via **-machine** or **-mconstraint**, the values of relevant attributes of the machine ClassAd are also displayed.

 Restrictions
 ------------